Longest 0% purchases card

 - Existing credit commitments, like loans or other credit cards

 Check your credit report for your financial history and repayment records and learn more about how banks and card issuers use your credit report to set your credit limit and interest rate.

 0% purchase card alternatives

 If you need to borrow money to make a big purchase or to cover times when you are short of cash, like the end of the month or towards Christmas a line of credit can often come in handy.
 Here’s a couple of other options worth exploring.

 A loan is worth considering if you want to make a one-off, large purchase like a car or holiday.
-You can usually borrow between €1000 and €25,000 and you’ll make monthly repayments at a fixed rate of interest over an agreed period of time.
+You can usually borrow between €1000 and €25,000 and make monthly repayments at a fixed interest rate over an agreed period.

 Visit Switcher.ie if you want to know more about current accounts and overdraft fees.

 Buy Now Pay Later helps you spread the cost of borrowing and is increasingly being offered as a way to pay for goods and services online.

 It works by allowing you to split the cost of purchases into smaller payments without paying interest.
 Credit decisions are usually instant, and you can complete payment for your shopping as you would with a debit card, credit card or Paypal.